James-Riordan/James-Riordan/README.md

 <h1 align='center'> Hi! 🚀</h1>

 <p align='center'> I'm a Full Stack / Platform Engineer with expertise in building scalable, distributed systems on the cloud.
-I like all things Science, Mathematics, Physics, Engineering.
+I like all things STEM, open-source, and permaculture!

 <div align="center">